bruin-data/bruin/templates/gsheet-bigquery/README.md

-# Bruin - GSheet to BigQuery
+# Bruin - GSheet to BigQuery Template

 This pipeline is a simple example of a Bruin pipeline that copies data from GSheet to BigQuery.
 It demonstrates how to use the `bruin` CLI to build and run a pipeline.